Communication Access

 Simple Ways You Can Help

-Displaying the Communication Access Symbols helps people with communication difficulty know that you will do what you can to accommodate them.
-This resource will help you know when and how to display the symbols.
+Display the Communication Access Symbols helps people with communication difficulty know that you will do what you can to accommodate them.

 Learn more about Communication Access and resources available to you by visiting our pages below.